pieroproietti/penguins-eggs-book/70-chapter-7.md

 ## Part1: configuration automatically

-You can configure eggs tool automatically and also manually**.** To configure the Eggs tool automatically, you can follow the steps outlined
+You can configure eggs tool automatically and also manually.
+To configure the Eggs tool automatically, you can follow the steps outlined
 below: